MPDL/imeji-docs/README.md

-# imeji-help
+# imeji-docs

-Help of the imeji software
+This repository is used to manage all the documents used by MPDL services based on imeji, for instance:

-This repository is used to manage the imeji help.
+	- the help page
-You can reuse one of this help pages, by setting its `raw` link into the imeji configuration
+	- the terms of use